Find your perfect Garmin with this comprehensive guide to features, performance, and value

 Garmin Epix (Gen 2) / Epix Pro (Gen 2)

-Epix OGs will remember the first edition that arrived in 2015, with the line reprised in the new Epix (Gen 2) in 2022 with a fresh purpose, and then again in 2023 for the Epix Pro (Gen 2).
+Epix OGs will recall the first edition that debuted in 2015, with the line returning in the new Epix (Gen 2) in 2022 with a fresh purpose, and then again in 2023 for the Epix Pro (Gen 2).

-In 2024, however, Garmin exclusively confirmed to Wareable that the Epix line is being retired, given its key selling point – the AMOLED display – was being adopted by the Fenix 8 range.
+In 2024, however, Garmin exclusively confirmed to Wareable that the Epix line was being retired because its key selling point, the AMOLED display, was being adopted by the Fenix 8 range.

-Still, given the price difference, it remains a superb option to consider.
-Essentially the Fenix 7 with an AMOLED display, the range brings all of the top features of the flagship without compromise – and the 1.3-inch, 454 x 454-pixel resolution, color AMOLED touchscreen creates a powerful smartwatch feel.
+Yet, with deals available on the Garmin Epix, it remains a fantastic option.
+Essentially, it’s a Fenix 7 with an AMOLED display, and the range offers all of the top flagship features without compromise.
+The 1.3-inch, 454 x 454-pixel resolution color AMOLED touchscreen provides a powerful smartwatch experience.

-Of course, battery life is diminished by the inclusion of the AMOLED display – but not as much as you’d think.
-The standard Epix 2 offers 16 days of battery life and 42 hours of GPS (without the always-on display enabled), compared to 18 days/57 hours on the standard Fenix 7.
+Of course, the AMOLED display does diminish battery life, but not by as much as you might think.
+The standard Epix 2 provides 16 days of battery life and 42 hours of GPS (without the always-on display enabled), compared to 18 days and 57 hours on the standard Fenix 7.

-For us in daily use – which includes daily GPS use and the AOD turned on – it tends to last around 6-7 days.
-Most people will like that compromise, we think, but you will pay a good chunk more for an Epix over a Fenix.
+For daily use, which includes daily GPS use and the AOD turned on, we found that it lasted 6-7 days.
+Most people will like that compromise, we think.
+So, don’t miss out if you can pick up the Epix for a tidy deal.

 Pros